1. Social status

 5. Gender selection

 Should you choose an assertive masculine voice, an attentive female one, or an upbeat neutral one?

 Times have changed and societies are, more than ever before, engaged and directed towards inclusion and diversity.
-But have in mind that this does not apply in every culture.
+However, have in mind that this does not apply in every culture.

 According to cultural and educational researches (carried out by Geert Hofstede), masculinity and femininity differ in the social roles in different countries.
 To this day, some cultures have still strong gender restrictions.
-For example, learners are separated in classrooms according to their gender.
+For instance, learners are separated in classrooms according to their gender.
 This might mean that men can only teach men and women only women.
-Research the “openness” of your targeted culture before deciding on voice gender.
+So, research the “openness” of your targeted culture before deciding on voice gender.
 And remember: always be gentle and respectful of customs and traditions.